gotchoices/MyCHIPs/doc/learn-message.md

   - **counter**: The number of times the tally was counter-offered during negotiation (default 0).
   - **comment**: Any comments to the tally the parties have agreed to include.
   - **created**: Date/time the tally was created
-  - **contract**: A reference to a digital contract containing the general terms and conditions for the tally.
-Can be the document digest, or an object containing:
+  - **agree**: A reference to a digital contract containing the general terms and conditions for the tally.
+Can be the document resource ID hash, or an object containing:
     - **host**: Web address of Issuer/author guaranteed to have authoritative copy of the contract
-    - **digest**: Base 64 hash of the contract
+    - **source**: Base 64v hash of the contract
   - **terms**: An object containing [credit variables](learn-tally.md#credit-terms)
   - **signed**:
-    - **digest**: A string hash of the tally (absent 'signed') in a standard serialized format
+    - **hash**: The SHA-256 hash of the tally (absent 'signed') in a standard serialized format and converted to base64v
     - **foil**: The digital signature of the hash by the foil holder (client)
     - **stock**: The digital signature of the hash by the stock holder (vendor)